7 Reasons You're Not Losing Belly Fat

 Use it to lose belly fat: Stop this vicious cycle by making water or unsweetened tea your standard drinks with meals.
 If you're bored with H20, sweeten it with slices of fruit.
 Coffee is also fine, but minimize high-calorie additions.

 Your Diet Is Packed with Salt

 If you've ever felt bloated after a salty meal, it's not in your head.
 Excess salt causes water to move from your bloodstream into your skin, which is why a daily dose of Doritos will give you a puffy look.
 Nearly 90 percent of Americans consume more than the recommended 2,300mg sodium per day, reports the Centers for Disease Control (CDC).
 So even if you're not pouring on the table salt, you're likely getting more sodium than you need through other sources such as canned foods, salad dressing, deli meats, and even some dairy products like cottage cheese.
-(But keep in mind that you do need some salt and that the low-sodium diet rule is being debated.)

 Use it to lose belly fat: Avoid adding salt to your meals.
 Instead, boost flavor with spices and herbs, many of which have added health benefits as well.
 Try cooking with delicious flavors like cinnamon, chili powder, cayenne powder, cumin, ginger, basil, parsley, and rosemary—we promise you won't miss the belly-bloating salt.